uranshishko/nano-ms/README.md

 ## Details

 All NanoMS service and middleware functions receive **req** and **res** as arguments.
 `req` and `res` are direct references to `http.IncomingMessage` and `http.ServerResponse`.
-We recommend refering to the official NodeJS documentations (https://nodejs.org/dist/latest-v12.x/docs/api/).
+We recommend refering to the official NodeJS documentations [Node JS](https://nodejs.org/dist/latest-v12.x/docs/api/).

 NanoMS does however offer a few built-in methods, as well as shorthand properties and methods